-- Evaluating the performance and assessing the auditing agency and its independence.
+- Evaluating the performance and remuneration of the auditors and their independence

 - Evaluating the risk management procedure.

-Members: Anton von Weissenfluh (chair), Josef Leu, Niklaus Sauter.
+Members: Dr Anton von Weissenfluh (chair), Josef Leu, Niklaus Sauter.
 The main duties of this committee are:

 - Making recommendations for the compensation of the members of the Board of Directors and of the Group Management.